-Sandra K, from Calgary, Alberta, Canada, wrote to me and said:
+Sandra K, from Calgary, Alberta, Canada, wrote to me via the contact form, and said:

 Hi Sandra.
 Thanks for your note!

 I am presuming that you are referring to how I clean and store my vintage cast iron pans?
 After cleaning, I dry them thoroughly, and then do a light spritz with Pam and wipe the Pam around; coating all surfaces.
 I place a piece of paper towels between my pans if I am going to stack them.
 If I am placing a lid on a skillet or pot, I also put a piece of paper towel between the inverted lid and the pot.

 Sandra, you can use whatever oil suits your fancy.
 Your olive oil spray will work – though be sure it is a very light coat so it does not get rancid.
 I also use spray coconut oil for this same purpose.
 In fact, I am presently using my spray coconut oil more frequently than I am using Pam.

 I’m so glad you are enjoying your vintage cast iron pans and are working to keep them in tip-top condition for cooking.
 Thanks for the question!